Prayer for the French Republic

 Prayer for the French Republic is a 2022 dramatic stage play by American playwright Joshua Harmon.
-It centers on a Jewish family living in France as they struggle with their identity due to rising tensions from anti-Semitic attacks.
+It centers on a Jewish family living in France as they struggle with their identity due to rising tensions from antisemitic attacks.
 The play won the 2022 Drama Desk Award for Outstanding Play.

 Plot

 In 2016, an American student Molly decides to visit her family in France to find her roots and tries to connect with her distant cousin Marcelle.
 Marcelle's son is the victim of an anti-Semitic attack, causing Marcelle's husband Charles who immigrated from Algeria to decide to move to Israel.
 This earns the dismay of Marcelle's brother Patrick, as Marine Le Pen's rise in mainstream French politics continues.
 The play's second story explores how Marcelle and Patrick's great-grandparents suffered loss during the Holocaust in the 1940s.